cabaletta/baritone/README.md

 * Tested in Java 6.0 and 7.0.
 It might also work in Java 5.0.

 # Limitations
+* The values of the tree must be stored in the non-leaf nodes.  `RedBlackNode` does not support use cases where the values must be stored in the leaf nodes.
 * Augmentations that depend on information stored in a node's ancestors are not (easily) supported.
 For example, augmenting each node with the number of nodes in the left subtree is not (easily and efficiently) supported, because